johanjordaan/severe-weather-events-investigation/README.md

 ##             0      2      ?
 B      K      M      k      m
 ## 618413     19      1      7      9 281832   1994     21      1
 ```

-The CROPDMGEXP variable should have only contained K(Thousands), M(Millions) and B(Billions) values.
-Since it contained other values this series nedded to be cleaned.

 ### Data Cleanup and Enhancement